 • 3 onions

-• 2 green bell peppers
+• 2 green peppers

-• 5 Chorizo peppers (its meat)
+• 5 chorizo peppers (their meat)

-• extra virgin olive oil
+• Extra virgin olive oil

 PREPARATION

-Green Cosmos Plates by Tokyo Design Studio
+Green Cosmos plates by Tokyo Design Studio

 A good txakoli and good sourdough bread and enjoy this delicious unique Club Ranero cod dish !